alvonruff/isfdb-preISFDB/README.md

 This repo contains the so-called "awards database" that preceded the original ISFDB.
 This consisted predominately of a set of command line tools that ran on Unix, but also includes a prototype bibliographic tool that emitted some limited HTML.
 These files were thought lost, but were found on a hard drive from an old non-functional Fujitsu Transmeta laptop.
-Work on these files began sometime in 1993, with copyright headers added in 1994, and the newest information in the dbase files from early 1995.
+Work on these files began sometime in 1993, with copyright headers added in 1994, and the newest information added to the dbase files in early 1995 (Hugo nominations).

 The files are presented as-was, but with some minor changes so that they can be compiled and run on modern Linux systems:
 * Addition of function declarations